Story Building: Secrets of Narrative Placemaking and Design from Entertainment Architecture

 • Learn five fundamental principles of entertainment architecture.

-• Practice how to reframe your project into an emotionally engaging story by adapting the practices of theme park design.
+• Practice reframing your project into an emotionally engaging story by adapting the practices of theme park design.

-• Reframe your thinking from being investor-focused into user-focused because the user is the one who is funding your project.
+• Reframe your thinking from being investor-focused to user-focused because the user is the one who is funding your project.

 • Understand marketing data’s role in analyzing what is essential to your potential user.